-We also organized the workshop differently this year, and each Craft Elf managed her own table.
-I would like to thank each and every elf for his or her leadership.
-It is just too much for one or two Head ageable for all involved.

-• Elves to do.
-By sharing the work, it made the whole event more man-

-We had approximately 120 kids at this event, and that's not even counting the kids over 14 years old!
+- We also organized the workshop differently this year, and each Craft - Elf managed her own table.
+I would like to thank each and every elf - for his or her leadership.
+It is just too much for one or two Head - Elves to do.
+By sharing the work, it made the whole event more manageable for all involved. - We had approximately 120 kids at this event, and that's not even counting the kids over 14 years old!
 You all know who you are ...